 Within a few years, the ensemble expanded beyond Julian’s circle of friends to include college students willing to devote their summers to the eight-week tour.
 In addition to concerts, Julian and the ensemble offered a brass seminar each summer for German musicians.
 The instrumentation of early ensembles differed—varying numbers of brass players, sometimes including organ.

-In October of 1993 eurobrass has to cope with the death of its founder and leader, Julian Bandy.
-The ministry is carried on by two members of the ensemble.
-Angie Hunter studied euphonium and trombone and until 2008 was on the music staff of the German Bible Institute.
-Bass trombonist Chris Woods lives in the USA and is a professor at Greenville College, Illinois.
-He writes most of the group´s arrangements.
+In 1993 eurobrass faced the unexpected death of its founder and leader, Julian Bandy.
+Two members of the ensemble took on leadership roles to continue the ministry of eurobrass: Angie Hunter and Chris Woods.
+Angie Hunter studied euphonium in the USA and trombone in Germany; until 2008 she served on the music staff of the German Bible Institute.
+Chris Woods lives in the USA, where he is an emeritus music faculty member at Greenville University, Illinois.

-eurobrass performs nationally and internationally - to date in 14 German states, Switzerland and the USA.
-Its concerts have been supplemented through the years by five CD productions (of which two are still available), which impressively document the consistent quality and breadth of the ensemble.
-More than 100 musicians have participated in eurobrass at least once, some of them returning for multiple tours.
-Each year an average of 4,000 enthusiastic listeners attend eurobrass concerts, producing a steady gain in popularity and prominence.
+eurobrass performs nationally and internationally, to date in fourteen German states, Switzerland, and the USA.
+In addition to its annual concert tour, the ensemble has produced six CDs, available as mp3 downloads from Gerth Medien.
+These recordings document the impressive quality and breadth of the ensemble since 1996.
+More than 100 musicians have participated in eurobrass, with many returning for multiple tours.
+Each year an average of 4,000 enthusiastic listeners attend eurobrass concerts, as the ensemble continues to grow in popularity and prominence.

-But in all this we see God´s hand at work leading, carrying and blessing the ministry.
-We honor this rich heritage and carry it on with joy, with a deep sense of responsibility, and in ongoing dependence on God.
-Our desire is that eurobrass might communicate God´s greatness and goodness in such a way that our listeners would recognize and experience the love of their Creator.
+In all of this—both our 40-year-history and our present—we see God’s hand at work leading, carrying, and blessing this ministry.
+We honor our rich heritage and carry it on with joy, a deep sense of responsibility, and ongoing dependence on God.
+As an ensemble and an organization, we strive to communicate God’s greatness and goodness in such a way that our listeners recognize and experience the love of their Creator.